PUC Teacher Residency Program Home

 About Us

-Born out of Partnerships to Uplift Communities and its Alumni Teach Program, the PUC Teacher Residency Program uniquely uplifts PUC alumni, employees, and community members to become California certified teaches through a year-long residency program.
+Born out of Partnerships to Uplift Communities and its Alumni Teach Project, the PUC Teacher Residency Program uniquely uplifts PUC alumni, employees, and community members to become California certified teaches through a year-long residency program.
 Intensive mentoring supports, Loyola Marymount University certification coursework, and weekly implementation seminars prepare graduates to teach in today’s diverse urban educational settings.

 text